School Committee - February 06, 2025

 He can kind of bring this for inclusion if we are so inclined and ask them to include it in the warrant.

-What that would mean is we just can take no action kind of pursuant to this law until next year at next town meeting if we chose to include the Warren article at that point.
+If we don't at this point, what that would mean is we just can take no action kind of pursuant to this law until next year at next town meeting if we chose to include the warrant article at that point.

-And of course, if we ever did, or if we had the funds available to do that, would we do it?
+It's just allowing us if we wanted to.
+And, of course, if we ever did, or if we had, like, the funds available to, to do that, would we do it?
+There would, there would obviously be a discussion about that in the future.

 Dan?